dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/linked_list_tutorial/2-linked_list.md

 # Linked list

-linked lists in c# are linear data structures, in which the elements are not stored at contiguous memory locations.
+Linked lists in c# are linear data structures, in which the elements are not stored at contiguous memory locations.
 The elements in linked lists are linked by using pointers as the image shows:

 ![guess_design](Screenshot2.png)